-The core philosophy of TCM acknowledges the significance of a person’s lifestyle, mind, body, emotions and spirit in identifying the root cause of a health problem.
+The core philosophy of Chinese Medicine and acupuncture acknowledges the significance of a person’s lifestyle, diet, mental health, body, emotions, and spirit in identifying the root cause of a health problem.
 Once the root cause is identified and the pattern of symptoms understood, I can then treat my patients and their conditions, reversing patterns of health imbalance and preventing future relapse.
-I have chosen to practice this ancient holistic medicine because, as its evolution over the past three thousand years demonstrates, it has truly stood the test of time and continues into the 21st century with further refinements and applications to modern health conditions and diseases.